cakebatterandsprinkles/portfolio-gatsby/src/posts/06-internet.md

 How about your neighbors' Wi-Fi?
 Why does or doesn't it interfere with yours?

 Normally each WAP operates within its own radio frequency range.
-When it sets itself up, it will choose a channel that seems quite enough at the time, and your wireless devices will tune into this frequency, like listening to a radio station.
+When it sets itself up, it will choose a channel that seems quiet enough at the time, and your wireless devices will tune into this frequency, like listening to a radio station.
 A modern WAP can choose between 23 possible non-overlapping channels.
 So if the neighbor's WiFi is operating in a different frequency range, there will be no overlaps so there will be no collisions.

 ### Network Protocols